Read Smith’s UPDATED plans as of August 5, 2020,

 This document was written soon after the founding of the Campus Sustainability Office and coincided with former President Carol Christ’s signing of the Carbon Commitment.
 It outlines the sources of Smith’s carbon footprint and created the first look at how to reach 2030 carbon neutrality goals.

-AASHE Gold Rating
+AASHE Silver Rating